 As you can see the customer now has access to a hybrid SPOC that will not only answer the call when available and follow-up on voice mails when not.
 The SPOC in this case is also backed up by a complete group of front office employees that will answer the call directly when the caller does not want to leave a voicemail.
 The customer remains in control as he/she can judge the sense of urgency best.
 As an added bonus of this strategy the amount of voice mails will be reduced significantly.

 Below a step-by-step guide can be found to configure a UCC for this scenario.

 A default configured UCC

-InterceptorThe Interceptor is a service installed on the Lync / Skype for Business Front End(s).
-It monitors all the calls going over it.
-When a call going to or coming from an Agent it will come in to action.
-By intercepting that call and redirecting it you the Anywhere365, it lets you manage the Direct Inbound and Outbound dialogues of the Agents. installed and configured, with at least Inbound.
+InterceptorThe Interceptor is a service installed on the Skype for Business Front End(s).
+It monitors all the calls passing over it.
+When a call is going to or coming from an Agent it will come into action.
+By intercepting that call and redirecting it to Anywhere365, it lets you manage the direct inbound and outbound dialogues of the contact center agents. installed and configured, with at least Inbound.

 First, the Skill “Service” should be added.